Laravel-Backpack/docs/5.x-dev/installation.md

 php artisan backpack:install
 ```

-> Backpack install is interactive and will ask questions during instalation.
+> Backpack install is interactive and will ask questions during installation.
 You can bypass the questions by adding the `--no-interaction` argument to the install command.

 Backpack assumes you already have your Eloquent Models properly set up.
 If you don't, **consider using something to quickly generate Migrations & Models**.
 You can use anything you want, but here are the options we recommend: